JuliusNixi/Boggle/Studies/README.md

 # Studies folder
-The "./C/" subfolder contains a collection of tests/studies C codes, useful for making sure the behavior of specific isolated features, hoping that when they will be incorporated into the full project, the probability of running into incomprehensible (also due to the complexity of all the project) errors should decrease.
+The "./C/" subfolder contains a collection of tests/studies C codes, useful for making sure the behavior of specific isolated feature, hoping that when it will be incorporated into the full project, the probability of running into incomprehensible errors should decrease.